beanhuo/beanhuo.github.io/about.md

 ### Welcome to My Blog!

-<div style="font-size: 18px;"> Thanks for visiting!
+<span style="font-family: Arial, Helvetica, sans-serif; text-decoration: underline;"> Thanks for visiting!
 I hope you like what you read here.
-Let’s discover new ideas and make life more exciting—together! </div>
+Let’s discover new ideas and make life more exciting—together! </span>

 ### About Me